Brazilian Submarine Force Command: History

-New base
+New base and nuclear submarine

 In 2020, the Navy inaugurated the Madeira Island Submarine Base, with the objective of anchor the new Scorpénes, as well the future Brazilian nuclear submarine fleet.
 The facility is also the base for other Navy boats, such as the Type 209 submarines, for modernization and inspections.
 In July 2021, the Navy officially transferred the ComForS to the base.

-Future nuclear fleet

-From 2018, the Navy through the Itaguaí Construções Navais, begin the construction of the first Brazilian nuclear submarine (SSN) Álvaro Alberto.
-The boat is the first of a fleet of six units planned by the ComForS for 2040s.
+From 2024, the Navy through the ICN, begin the construction of the first Brazilian nuclear submarine, Álvaro Alberto.